skyguy126/traffic_inference/docs/index.md

 #### CARLA Setup

 The CARLA simulator is instianted via the `pylot` docker container and all ports are exposed on the host.
 The simulator is run within a docker container to ensure reproducability and easy sharing of dependencies.
 All ephermal code and data collection is executed on the host itself.

+#### Car Control & Scenario Generation

+Vehicle trajectories are generated deterministically to ensure reproducible experiments across trials.
+The system employs a multi-point route structure where each vehicle follows spawn → interior → destination waypoints, with the spawn and destination points constrained to lie outside the monitoring zone (perimeter) and the interior waypoints required to pass through it.
+This design guarantees that every vehicle both enters and exits the region of interest, enabling comprehensive evaluation of entry detection, interior tracking, and exit confirmation.
+For ease of developent, all waypoints in routes are selected from the list of legitimate spawn points specified by CARLA, since these represent locations that are well-aligned with road lanes, minimizing undesired car behaviors.

+Each vehicle is controlled by a CARLA BehaviorAgent, a rule-based local planner that wraps the Traffic Manager's low-level steering/throttle control with higher-level waypoint-following logic.
+Since the version of CARLA's BehaviorAgent does not provide an end method as later versions do, we detect reaching a destination via catching a queueing error that the BehaviorAgent triggers when the car approaches its destination.
+This ad hoc solution was found to be extremely deterministic and producing useful behavior for our project's standards.

+For multi-vehicle scenarios, any combination of pre-defined routes can be specified when running the `multi_car_route.sh` script.
+Colors are deterministically assigned from a restricted set consisting of high contrast colors.

+Storage of route files (written by the `one_car_route.py` with the appropriate flags, or manually) provides a certain reproducibility guarantee, limited by the variation in behavior due to the slow synchronous ticks.
+CARLA's BehaviorAgent may make slightly different decisions in steering aggression between runs, but car paths throughout the world are deterministic between runs and across machines.

 #### Camera Capture